How to Plug the Leaks in Your Budget

 Time Required: A few hours

-- First, you need to track your spending habits in order to find out where the budget leak is.
-This is a simple process.
+- Track Your Spending: First, you need to track your spending habits to find out where the budget leak is.
+It is a simple process.
 Simply write down everything that you spend over the period of a month.
 If you use a financial software program, you should be able to run a report of what you have spent in the last month, which will allow you see what categories you have spent the most on each month.
 Using a good budgeting system such as budgeting software can make this step easier.

 - Look at these five areas that many people neglect to put in their budget.